 Contemporary Fathers in the UK

-We are conducting the most comprehensive review ever undertaken of decades of research into the roles and impacts of UK fathers in families.
+We conducted the most comprehensive review ever undertaken of decades of research into the roles and impacts of UK fathers in families.
 View our methodology here.

 Contemporary Fathers in the UK, funded by the Nuffield Foundation, features a series of rigorously researched but accessibly written themed reports – which you will find below.